 Moving beyond plane and planar graphs opens the door to the various notions of the ``dual'' of an embedded graph that appear in the topological graph theory literature.
 Here we consider the examples of Petrie duals and direct derivatives~\cite{Wil79}, partial duals~\cite{Ch1} and twisted duals~\cite{EMM}.
-We will see that these duals are compatible with existing constructions in delta-matroid theory, including twists~\cite{ab1}, and loop complementation~\cite{BH11}.
-We take advantage of the geometrical insights provided by topological graph theory to deduce and prove new structural results on delta-matroids and on their polynomial invariants.
-Throughout the paper we emphasise the interaction and compatibility between delta-matroid theory and topological graph theory.
+We will see that these duals are compatible with existing constructions in delta-matroid theory, including twists~\cite{ab1} and loop complementation~\cite{BH11}.
+We take advantage of the geometrical insights provided by topological graph theory to deduce and prove new structural results for delta-matroids and for their polynomial invariants.

-Much of the very recent work on delta-matroids appears in a series of papers by R.~Brijder and H.~Hoogeboom~\cite{BH11,BH13,BHpre2,BH12}, who were originally motivated by an application to gene assembly in one-cell organisms known as cilliates.
+Much of the very recent work on delta-matroids appears in a series of papers by Brijder and Hoogeboom~\cite{BH11,BH13,BHpre2,BH12}, who were originally motivated by an application to gene assembly in one-cell organisms known as cilliates.
 Their study of the effect of the principal pivot transform on symmetric binary matrices led them to the study of binary delta-matroids.
-As we will see the fundamental connections made possible by the abstraction to delta-matroids allows us to view notions of duality in the setting of symmetric binary matrices and the apparently unconnected setting of ribbon graphs as exactly the same thing.
+As we will see, the fundamental connections made possible by the abstraction to delta-matroids allows us to view notions of duality in the setting of symmetric binary matrices and the apparently unconnected setting of ribbon graphs as exactly the same thing.